sreen020/progressive-web-apps-2021/README.md

 - Let the user click a heart icon to like a game, the liked games will be cached If I had a little more time I would have build this. :(

+**Offline page**
+Instead of showing a regular 404 / offline page I want to view the user a list of (pre-cached and by them cached) pages.
+These are the pages are accessible offline.

 **Live stats**
 - Within this API I’m not able to collect current / live data.
 There are some API’s which can.
 It would make this app a lot better if this was build-in.

 **Notifications**
 - Right now, there is not a good reason to use notifications.
 Maybe in the future there is… I would like to work with things like web sockets.